Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark

-These two effects can be shown to be the same for both classical and entangled cases by transforming the field operators in the Heisenberg picture: The phase noise adds a time variance of $\frac{\lambda^2\sigma_\phi^2}{4\pi^2v_g^2}$, and the GVD broadens the variance of the envelope according to Eq.~(\ref{eq:GVDbroadening}) in the main text.
+These two effects can be shown to be identical for both the classical and entangled cases by transforming the field operators in the Heisenberg picture: the phase noise contributes an additional time variance of $\frac{\lambda^2\sigma_\phi^2}{4\pi^2v_g^2}$, and the GVD broadens the envelope variance according to Eq.~(\ref{eq:GVDBroad}) in the main text.

-For performance estimation, we set $\tau=1\mathrm{ps}$ with $g(t)$ as a Gaussian profile envelope function.
-Phase noise can be calculated using the PNPSD as before, and the mode numbers are determined by the linewidth of the VBG, assuming frequency multiplexing as $M\approx\frac{\Delta\nu}{\frac{1}{4\pi\tau}}\approx 50$.
-The synchronization precision using VBG at different separation distances $L$ is shown in Fig.~\ref{fig:QCS}.
-The quantum scheme grants roughly an order of magnitude enhancement over the classical scheme over a distance range of $10^3$ km, whereas the performance significantly deteriorates over $ 10^4$ km due to coherent loss.
-In addition, the SPDC scheme with two-by-two entanglement demonstrates a longer threshold distance, but with only an enhancement factor of $\sqrt{2}$.
+For performance estimation, we set $\tau=1\text{ ps}$ with $g(t)$ taken to be a Gaussian envelope function.
+The phase noise is calculated using the PNPSD as before, and the mode numbers are determined by the linewidth of the VBG, assuming frequency multiplexing as $M\approx\frac{\Delta\nu}{\frac{1}{4\pi\tau}}\approx 50$.
+The synchronization precision achieved using the VBG at different separation distances $L$ is shown in Fig.~\ref{fig:QCS}.
+The quantum scheme provides approximately an order of magnitude improvement over the classical scheme over a distance range of $10^3$ km, while the performance degrades significantly across $ 10^4$ km due to coherent loss.
+In addition, the SPDC scheme with pairwise entanglement demonstrates a longer threshold distance but achieves only a $\sqrt{2}$ enhancement.